jgaehring/gmkt-web/README.md

 # Greenmarket Web App

-A web client for the Union Square Greenmarket App, written with the React framework, plus a Node.js proxy server for redirecting calls to the Greenmarket API and adding CORS support.
+A web client for the Union Square Greenmarket App, written with the React framework.
+Express Proxy Server now at [gmkt-web-server](https://github.com/jgaehring/gmkt-web-server).